 the Ex inspection and maintenance service no longer complies with the IECEx requirements; or

-the Service Facility’s Quality Management System (QMS) and associated quality plan(s) no longer provide adequate confidence that Ex equipment will be inspected and maintained in accordance with IECEx requirements.
+the Ex Service Facility’s Quality Management System (QMS) and associated quality plan(s) no longer provide adequate confidence that Ex equipment will be inspected and maintained in accordance with IECEx requirements.

-The ExCB shall give due notice to the Service Facility of such suspension or cancellation and shall give the reason(s).
+The ExCB shall give due notice to the Ex Service Facility of such suspension or cancellation and shall give the reason(s).

 When an IECEx Service Facility Certificate is suspended or when it has been cancelled, the Service Facility shall no longer describe the Ex inspection and maintenance service, or their organization, as "IECEx certified", nor shall he use the IECEx logo on IECEx inspection and maintenance Reports.